Imaginaries, products and the adele ring: Preliminaries

-Let ${L}$ be a language, possibly many-sorted.
-Let ${T}$ be a (possibly incomplete) theory of ${L}$.
+Let ${T}$ be a first-order theory of ${L}$.
 It will be convenient to assume (and can easily be arranged by adding sorts) that any finite product of sorts stands in 0-definable bijection with a sort.
+Let $L_{BA}=\{\cup,\cap,0,1,-\}$ be the language of Boolean algebras.
+We denote the Boolean complement of an element $a$ by $1-a$.

+Recall that in a given structure $M$, the {\em algebraic closure} of a subset $A$ is the union of all finite $M_A$-definable sets; while the {\em definable closure} is the set of all $M_A$-definable elements, equivalently the union of all $M_A$-definable one-element sets.
+We denote algebraic and definable closure by $\acl$ and $\dcl$, respectively.
+While our goal is to eliminate abstract imaginary sorts in favour of concrete ones, as noted in \secref{imaginaries}, it will sometimes be useful to consider (abstract) imaginary elements; the notions of $\acl,\dcl$ apply also to $M^{eq}$.
+Note that the relation $a \in \acl(b)$ between given elements is unambiguous - in case $a,b$ are `real', the relation holds in $M$ if and only if it holds in $M^{eq}$, and likewise for $\dcl$.
+In one or two arguments it is essential to take the closure in $M$ - restrict to `real' elements; we will then explicitly say so.

-\ssec{Language of $T^{boole}$} Let $L^{boole}$ be a language with the sorts of $L$ and one additional sort $B$.
+\ssec{Language of $T^{boole}$} Let $L^{boole}$ be a language with the sorts of $L$ and one additional sort $B$ equipped with the language $L_{BA}$.
 (For simplicity we will use notation as if $L$ has a single sort $K$.)
 On $B$ we have the operations of a Boolean algebra, and the equality relation.
 In addition, for any formula $\phi(x_1,\ldots,x_n)$ of $L$, we have a function symbol $[\phi]: K^n \to B$ with the same variables.
 We view $[\phi]$ as giving the Boolean truth value of $\phi$.
+In (2-4) below, all variables $x,y,a,b,\ldots$ range over the sorts of $L$.